History of Alabama Crimson Tide football

+Overview

-Early history (1892–1922)
+Early history (1892–1957)

 University of Alabama law student William G. Little learned how to play American football while attending prep school in Andover, Massachusetts and began teaching the sport to fellow Alabama students in early 1892.
 Later in the year, the school formed an official team of 19 players, with Little as captain and E. B. Beaumont as head coach.
 Among those also on the team were William B. Bankhead, future U.S. Speaker of the House, and Bibb Graves, future governor of Alabama.
 The team was referred to as the "Cadets", the "Crimson White", or simply as "the varsity".

-On November 11, 1892, the team played its first game at a baseball park in Birmingham, Alabama, winning 56–0 against a team composed of players from local Birmingham-area high schools.
-Alabama lost to both Auburn and Sewanee in 1893.
+Its first season was 1893 when Alabama lost to both Auburn and Sewanee in 1893.

-Eli Abbott era (1893–1895)

 After the winless 1893 campaign, Eli Abbott, also who played for the team in 1892, returned as a player-coach and led the 1894 squad.
 Alabama opened the season with a loss against Ole Miss in what was its first game ever played outside the state of Alabama.
 The Crimson White then rebounded and won their final three games.
 After a victory over Tulane at New Orleans, Alabama returned to Birmingham where they defeated Sewanee in their only home game of the season.
 They then closed the year with their first all-time win over Auburn at Montgomery.

-In spring 1895, the university board of trustees passed a rule that prohibited athletic teams from competing off-campus for athletic events.
+In spring 1895, after it became public that the football team had hired non-students to play football, the university board of trustees passed a rule that prohibited athletic teams from competing off-campus for athletic events.
 As such, all games scheduled for the 1896 season were played on campus at The Quad.
 The team also joined its first conference, the Southern Intercollegiate Athletic Association (SIAA).